 Side Plank Variations:

-• Support the upper body with the elbow instead of the hand
+- Support the upper body with the elbow or the hand

 Quadratus Lumborum Exercise 2 - Suitcase Carry

 The moderate.
-Grab one weight a walk around.
+Grab one weight and walk around.

 To perform the suitcase carry (also known as one-arm farmer's carry), pick up a heavy weight with one arm and walk around.
-Make sure to hold strong, straight posture and to keep the core tight.
+Make sure to brace the core and hold strong, straight posture and to keep the trunk tight.
 If you can't hold your spine steady with a strong and correct posture, lower the weight and build up.

-Goal: Perform 3 sets of 1:00 walks (each side) with a heavy weight that you can comfortably carry.
-This should be around 20-40% of your body weight (for reference, in the picture I weigh 180lbs and use 60-70lbs after years of doing this).
-Like with the side plank, the goal here is not only to build strength but also endurance.
+Goal: Perform 3 sets of 1:00 walks (each side) with a heavy weight that you can semi-comfortably carry.
+This should be around 20-40% of your body weight (for reference, in the picture I weigh 180lbs and use 60-70lbs after 3 years of doing this).
+As with the side plank, the goal here is not only to build strength but also endurance.
 This Quadratus Lumborum exercise will push the QL muscle to provide next-level lower back protection.

 Quadratus Lumborum Exercise 3 - Overhead Paloff Press